Best Panasonic TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Panasonic TVs you can buy in 2022.

 The same goes for HDR.
 This enhances the difference between the light and dark parts of the picture, with more gradual steps in between.
 The result?
 Better contrast, which adds depth to the image, and makes it look more lifelike.
 Again, you'll need a streaming service like Netflix or Amazon Prime Video (or a 4K Blu-ray with HDR) to take advantage.

 Right, time to take a closer look at the best Panasonic TVs 2022...

 - Shop today's best TV deals

-Read the full Panasonic TX-58GX800B review
+Read the full Panasonic TX-55JZ1500B review

-The picture is impressive, but it takes a lot of time to fine-tune it to reach its full potential.
+Picture quality is impressive, but it takes a lot of time to fine-tune it to reach its full potential.
 That will undoubtedly put off some buyers.
 Even the preset modes don't really do it justice.